jesse-silbert/jesse-silbert.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at the Princeton University Department of Economics interested in labor markets, educational equity, industrial organization, market design, and microeconomic theory.
+Hi!
+I am a PhD student at the Princeton University Department of Economics interested in labor markets, higher education, industrial organization, market design, and microeconomic theory.